Constitution of the Republic of China: Local governments: Provinces and Counties

 In Chapter XI of the Constitution, the country consists of two types of levels of local government: Provinces (first level, Section I) and Counties (second-level, Section II).

 A province is the first-level divisions of the country.
 It consists of 35 provinces, 1 special administrative region, 2 regions, 18 special municipalities, 14 leagues, and 4 special banners.
 According to Article 113, each provincial-level governments shall have a provincial council and governor with its members of the provincial council directly elected by the people of the province.
 Article 118 describes the self-government of municipalities under the direct jurisdiction of the Executive Yuan.
-Articles 119 and 120 preserved the autonomy of Outer Mongolia and Tibet.
+Articles 119 and 120 preserved the autonomy of Inner Mongolia (includes Leagues and Banners) and Kashag-led Tibet.

 Counties (also spelled as hsien) consists of second-level divisions under provinces with 2,035 counties, 56 province-controlled cities, 34 bureaus and 7 management bureaus with special municipalities and leagues consisting of districts and 127 banners.
 Articles 124 and 126 describes each county-level governments require a county council and magistrate with each member and magistrate shall be elected by the people within the county.
 In Article 127 a magistrate are heads of the local county self-government and shall administer matters delegated to the county by the central or provincial government.

 However, despite the major loss of its territory, even after democratization, the provinces began to be streamlined in 1998 with the counties and provincial cities governed directly under the Executive Yuan and the Tsai Ing-wen administration de facto suspended all provincial governments by 2018.